-Crab-Stuffed Mushrooms the ultimate appetizer for a special occasion, an easy and complete meal.
+Crab-Stuffed Mushrooms are the ultimate appetizer for a special occasion, an easy and complete meal.

 Crab-Stuffed Mushrooms are one of my favorite dishes to serve as an appetizer when entertaining or even for a special dinner at home.
-When I am feeling a little sluggish or not so into cooking a 3-course meal, this dish is perfect for me.
+When I feel a little sluggish or not so into cooking a 3-course meal, this dish is perfect for me.

 What type of mushroom to use